2024–25 Oregon State Beavers women's basketball team

-The 2024–25 Oregon State Beavers women's basketball team represents Oregon State University during the 2024–25 NCAA Division I women's basketball season.
-The Beavers are led by fifteenth-year head coach Scott Rueck, and play their games at Gill Coliseum in Corvallis, Oregon as associate first-year members of the West Coast Conference (WCC).
+The 2024–25 Oregon State Beavers women's basketball team represented Oregon State University during the 2024–25 NCAA Division I women's basketball season.
+The Beavers were led by fifteenth-year head coach Scott Rueck, and played their games at Gill Coliseum in Corvallis, Oregon as associate first-year members of the West Coast Conference (WCC).

 Previous season

 The Beavers finished the 2023–24 season 27–8, 12–6 in Pac-12 play, to finish in fourth place.
 As the No. 4 seed in the Pac-12 tournament, they defeated Colorado in the quarterfinals before losing to Stanford in the semifinals.
-They received an at-large bid to the NCAA tournament as a No. 3 seed in the Albany Regional 1 where they defeated Eastern Washington and Nebraska in the first and second rounds, to advanced to the Sweet Sixteen for the first time since 2019 where they defeated Notre Dame to advance to the Elite Eight for the first time since 2018.
+They received an at-large bid to the NCAA tournament as a No. 3 seed in the Albany Regional 1, where they defeated Eastern Washington and Nebraska in the first and second rounds, to advance to the Sweet Sixteen for the first time since 2019, where they defeated Notre Dame to advance to the Elite Eight for the first time since 2018.
 There, they lost to national champion South Carolina.